 We made a quick stop at the Bicheno Tourist Information Centre on the way, to gauge their opinion of the Iron House Brewery as a place to go.
-Well there are plenty of other places to choose from!
+There are plenty of other places to choose from.
 But Anastasia and Tracey both gave it the thumbs up, especially for lunch-time meals.
 They were clearly familiar with the venue, promising great views, great meals and great tasting beer.
 Sold.

 We drove north towards St Helens past Douglas Apsley National Park, East Coast Natureworld, Douglas River and Elephant Pass Road.
 Just south of Four Mile Creek, there’s a well-marked entrance into White Sands Estate, and you follow the road into the reception centre.

 We were greeted warmly in the foyer by the receptionist, who pointed the way to the Brew Haus Cafe & Bar… past the brew-house where the beer is made.
 You can see the actual Iron House Brewery right there, through glass windows.
 Apparently if you time it right, you can even join a tour.

 After touring a few wineries in the Coonawarra in South Australia, I couldn’t believe the whole production line was in that one room.
 I thought it would be much more elaborate.
 But I guess that’s where the term Tasmanian boutique beer or micro-brewery comes in.

 Anyway, we wandered into the Brew Haus Cafe & Bar, and instantly fell in love with the place.
 The room is open and light and leads out onto a balcony, which would be the perfect place to share Friday night drinks with a group of friends.